Foods That Boost GLP-1 Naturally: Feel Fuller Without Meds

 Weekly check-ins (two minutes):

-If two or more markers aren’t improving after two weeks, adjust one lever: add ~5 g daily fiber, add ~5–10 g protein to breakfast, or slow down meals to 15–20 minutes.
-If you like a simple reflection template, borrow a quick weekly prompt from Mental Health Check-In: 5 Daily Questions to Stay Grounded and Self-Aware.
+If two or more markers aren't improving after two weeks, adjust one lever: add approximately 5 g daily fiber, add 5-10 g protein to breakfast, or slow down meals to 15-20 minutes.
+For a simple weekly reflection template, see our 5-question daily mental health check-in.

 Common Mistakes (and Easy Fixes)

 Jumping fiber too fast.
-Add ~5 g every few days and drink fluids to avoid GI pushback.
+Add approximately 5 g every few days and drink fluids to avoid GI pushback.

 Skipping protein at breakfast.
 A strong morning anchor blunts all-day grazing.